transposit-connectors/wheretoeatbot/README.md

 Time estimate: 30 minutes (20 minutes if you are familiar with AWS Console or creating Slack apps)

 Before you begin, you need:
-- A Transposit account with a forked version of [this app](https://console.transposit.com/t/taylor/wheretoeatbot?fork=true)
+- A Transposit account with a forked version of [this app](https://console.transposit.com/t/transposit-sample/wheretoeatbot?fork=true)
 - A Slack workspace where you can create and install apps
 - A hunger for good food nearby

-TODO: Picture in action, waiting until have icon

 ## Setup AWS